Industry · Healthcare

 Local pack + reviews for practice visibility

 For independent practices, the Google local pack is the single highest-leverage acquisition channel.
 Patients search "[specialty] near me," "[specialty] [city]," "[specialty] accepting new patients."
-The local pack captures the largest share of clicks on these queries.
+The local pack is the highest-converting SERP feature for these queries.
 We optimize GBP relentlessly: primary category specific (e.g. "Cardiologist" not "Doctor"), services list matched to website, photos quarterly, review velocity of multiple new 4-5 star reviews per month, with response rate approaching 100%.

 04